42BV/api-key-authentication/README.md

 - Configurable filter placement in the FilterChain

 ## Requirements
-- Java 17 and Spring Boot 3.0.0+ (use version 1.0.0 of this library if still using Spring Boot 2.x)
+- Java 21 and Spring Boot 3.5.7+ (use version 2.0.0 of this library if still using Java 17, or use version 1.0.0 of this library if still using Spring Boot 2.x)
 - Spring Security
 - Spring Web